claucometa/ThreadLab/README.md

 # threadstudies

-This Horse Race project fires several threads but just one "wins"
+This Horse Race project fires several horses (threads) but just one "wins"